Client-Focused. Experienced.

 Child Custody In The Case Of Unmarried Parents In California

-If a couple was unmarried when their child was born, only the mother has default custody of the child.
-Before the father has any kind of legal parental rights, they will need to establish paternity legally.
+If a couple was unmarried when their child was born, only the mother is the legal parent of the child.
+Before the father has any kind of parental rights, they will need to establish paternity.

 What Rights Do Unmarried California Fathers Have?